 - The acquisition date for added assets is the date they are removed from the liquidity pool, as shown in the transaction date.

-- Click Treat liquidity pool transactions as non-taxable, and toggle on.
+- Toggle on Treat liquidity pool transactions as non-taxable.

 - Select a start date.